 What Taxes Are Levied If I Choose To Sell The Residential Property?

-Generally, capital gains from sale of residential property are subject to 20% personal income tax.
+Generally, capital gains from the sale of residential property are subject to 20% personal income tax.
 However, if you have owned the property in question for more than 2 years prior to the sale, your income will be tax exempt.

 What Taxes Are Due On Residential Property I Own?
 How/When Are Those Taxes Paid?